Print

 4. Next, put the chicken and marinade in a plastic ziplock bag or covered bowl and refrigerate for 24 hours.

-5. When you're ready to start cooking make the dredge: Put flour, garlic powder, onion salt, pinch of salt in a bowl and whisk together.
+5. When you're ready to start cooking make the dredge: Put flour, garlic powder, onion salt (see note#1 below), pinch of salt in a bowl and whisk together.

 6. Heat a pan on medium heat with vegetable or canola oil until it’s hot.
 You'll need about 1/4" to 1/2" of oil.

 7. Pull the chicken out of the marinade and coat your chicken pieces in flour.
-It's okay to get a little extra liquid in the flour while coating to get the chicken a little shaggy on the outside.
+Make sure to get a little extra liquid in the flour while coating to get the chicken shaggy on the outside.
 Place on a sheet pan.

 8. Finger flick some marinade into the pan and if it crackles that means the oil is ready.